Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * D"!1:100.0:0:0:0" inverts the transformation matrix.

 # M669 P parameter: axisTypes, special

+P commands will overwrite the default settings of B"robotType", so it makes sense to set P after the B parameter.

 **P"axisTypes=[R]|[P]|[p]*"**

 Defines the type of the axes.
 It is important that it matches the number of actuators plus optional parallelogram axis.